MichelleEmbleton/appSecRadar/README.md

 ## Contents
-Updated 3-7-17:<br />
-Main container file renamed to .html from .shtml - so it can render properly without the need for a virtual server offline.
-This file contains the content components: The SVG radar, the legend etc.<br />
-The css and js files are still separate from the main content.<br /> <br />

-Updated 2-7-17:<br />
-Files split into folders for css, js and other, mainly txt includes.
-So the main .shtml file is the vehicle to contain everything else.<br />

 ## Roadmap
 Initially, a test object array is hard-coded into a file, but will need to be able to import a csv, json or text file to be of any use.<br /><br />